 Join the transformation journey

 The IWA Digital Water Summit is designed to be the reference in digitalisation for the global water sector.
 Targeting all stakeholders involved in the water sector digitalisation, the Summit has a focus on business and industry.
-Water technology providers and water utilities are the main participants that will discuss and shape the agenda of this first edition.
+Water technology providers and water utilities are the main participants that will discuss and shape the agenda of this third edition.

 Digital water is a concept that we are starting to learn how to integrate it into businesses and the global water sector.
 The purpose of the Digital Water Summit is to answer some of the questions that businesses may have, such as: